During your studies

 For a differentiated assessment of the examination performance, the individual grades can be increased or decreased by 0.3 to intermediate values; the grades 0.7 and 4.3 as well as 5.3 are excluded.

 It is extremely important to reregister for the following semester.
 This procedure is called Rückmeldung and the registration opens at the end of the current semester for several weeks.
-So, if you want to stay at Hochschule Mannheim for another semester, you have to pay your semester fees until a certain deadline.
+So, if you want to stay at Technische Hochschule Mannheim for another semester, you have to pay your semester fees until a certain deadline.

 After the deadline closes, you still can register for the next semester but you will need to pay an additional fee.